mit212/lab1_2024/README.md

 If you finished lab early, here's a few optional challenges you can try!

-run motor position control

 ### X.1 Controlling the Motor via Joystick

 The goal for this challenge is to use a joystick to dictate the position of the motor.

 #### X.1.1 Motor Position Control

-We have provided code that performs basic motor position control using PID.
+We have provided code that performs basic motor position control with PID.
 We first want you to get familiar with this code.
 1. Open `motor_position_control.cpp` and read its contents.
 2. Upload and run `motor_position_control.cpp`.
 You should see the wheel cycle back and forth.